Approaches to Conflict-free Replicated Data Types: Pure operation-based CRDTs

 An example of a \polog based CRDT, an observed-remove set is shown in Figure~\ref{fig:polog-add-wins}.
 Prepare and effect have the universal definition shown before.
 Only query is data type specific.
 The query mimics the specification over the partial order of operations: an element is considered to be in the set if there exists an add for that element not canceled by a remove in its causal future.
 Essentially, this implementation is a naive runnable specification.
 But it shows the role of partial-order based concurrent specifications in the design of CRDTs~\cite{burckhardt2013understanding,DBLP:conf/popl/BurckhardtGYZ14}, and how it fits directly the pure op-based model, as opposed to the totally ordered history of operations used for sequential specifications.

 \topic{Semantically based \polog compaction}

 \polog based CRDTs as described would be very inefficient, and need optimizations to be actually usable.
 The idea is to avoid \polog growth, making it compact, by keeping the smallest number of items that produce equivalent results when queries are performed.
-The compaction is data type dependent, according to the specification, and makes use of the causality related data provided by the TCB middleware: \begin{itemize} \item causality: to prune the \polog after effect is performed, i.e., after operation delivery; \item causal stability: to discard timestamps for operations that become causally stable, and will be compared as in the past relative to new operations that will arrive. \end{itemize}
+The compaction is data type specific, according to the specification, and makes use of the causality related data provided by the TCB middleware: \begin{itemize} \item Causality: to prune the \polog after effect is performed, i.e., after operation delivery; \item Causal stability: to discard timestamps for operations that become causally stable and in some cases to remove operations that become redundant after causal stability. \end{itemize}

+Causality information can be exploited to achieve \polog compaction by redefining $\effect$ to use a data type specific $\af{obsolete}$ relation between timestamps:

+When a new pair $(t, o)$ is delivered, $\effect$ discards from the \polog all elements $x$ such that $\obsolete(x, (t,o))$ holds.
+Moreover, the delivered pair $(t,o)$ is only inserted into the \polog if it is not itself redundant, i.e., if $\obsolete((t,o), x)$ is false for any $x$ in the \polog.
+The $\obsolete$ relation is not restricted to being a partial-order to allow, e.g., a newly arrived operation to discard others in the \polog without necessarily being itself added.

+Regarding exploiting causal stability, the basic improvement is to replace timestamps by $\bot$, when they becomes causally stable, as they will be compared as in the past of new operations that will arrive, saving space.
+For some data types we can also remove some causally stable operations themselves, if they become redundant considering the data type semantics.
+We thus define $\stable$ as:

+where $\stabilize$ is a data type specific function which discards operations from the \polog that become redundant upon causal stability.

+Commonly, $\stabilize$ is the identity function, but it can be quite involved.
+A detailed description of how causal stability can be exploited is beyond the scope of this paper.
+Details can be found in~\textcite{DBLP:conf/dais/BaqueroAS14,DBLP:journals/corr/abs-1710-04469}.
+Just to give an example, in a remove-wins set, a remove wins over a concurrent add of the same element and must be kept in the \polog for some time, in case a concurrent add shows up.
+But once the remove becomes causally stable it can be discarded in some cases.

 \topic{\polog based observed-remove set with \polog compaction}